j-taki/j-taki.github.io/essays/smart-questions.md

 The top answer links to a useful article about 'strict mode', a blockquote containing the most important part of the article, and examples as to how strict mode is helpful.

 They even include extra information as to different use cases for 'use-strict' and personalized help.
-> Also note you can apply "strict mode" to the whole file...
-Or you can use it only for a specific function (still quoting from John Resig's article):
+> "Also note you can apply "strict mode" to the whole file...
+Or you can use it only for a specific function (still quoting from John Resig's article):"
 ```
 // Non-strict code...